Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Capacity Maximization With Uniform Rectangular Arrays

 The diagonal entries of $\tilde{\mathbf{H}}_{\rm u}^{\Htran}\tilde{\mathbf{H}}_{\rm u}$ are equal to $\beta M$, as can be obtained from \eqref{eq:offdiagonals_URA_Hu} when $l=k$.
 Since $|A_{l,k}|= \beta$, the off-diagonal entry (i.e., $l \neq k$) has a magnitude of

 where the equality follows from using the classical geometric series formula in \cite{multi2011,Do2021a}.
-This is the product of two Dirichlet kernels, one depending on the horizontal antenna configuration (number of antennas and spacings) and one depending on the vertical antenna configuration.
-This reveals that it is possible to decouple the optimization of the uniform rectangular array into distinct optimizations of horizontal and vertical uniform linear arrays.
+This is the product of two Dirichlet kernels, one depending on the horizontal antenna configuration (i.e., the number of antennas and spacings) and one depending on the vertical antenna configuration.
+This reveals that it is possible to decouple the optimization of the uniform rectangular array into distinct optimizations of horizontal and vertical uniform linear arrays, even if the horizontal and vertical DOFs are generally coupled \cite{Hu2018a,Pizzo2020a}.

 \begin{Lemma} The singular values of the MIMO channel matrix $\tilde{\mathbf{H}}_{\rm u}$ are equal if the off-diagonal element of the matrix $\tilde{\mathbf{H}}_{\rm u}^{\Htran} \tilde{\mathbf{H}}_{\rm u}$ are zero.
 This happens if the antenna spacings satisfy